SamuelSwartzberg/flashcardifying_text_temp/inf.md

-processor finds memory location in cache   cache hit processor does not find memory location in cache   cache miss When a cache miss occurs, the processor generally needs to wait while the data is being fetched the {{c1::Cache replacement policy}} is the policy that decides what to 'evict' on having to add something new to the cache on a cache miss
+processor finds memory location in cache   cache hit processor does not find memory location in cache   cache miss When a cache miss occurs, the processor generally needs to wait while the data is being fetched the ⟮c1;Cache replacement policy⟯ is the policy that decides what to 'evict' on having to add something new to the cache on a cache miss

 #### clocking

-A clock signal {{c1::coordinates/synchronizes the circuits}} the circuits of the thing it's governing.
+A clock signal ⟮c1;coordinates/synchronizes the circuits⟯ the circuits of the thing it's governing.
 A clock signal is usually a square wave with a high and low state.
-In relation to the clock signal's square wave the circuits activate on {{c1::on one (or both) of the (vertical-ish) edges}}, depending on the implementation
+In relation to the clock signal's square wave the circuits activate on ⟮c1;on one (or both) of the (vertical-ish) edges⟯, depending on the implementation
-{{c1::A synchronous circuit}} is a circuit where the changes are synchronized by a clock signal. processors are (made of) synchronous circuits
+⟮c1;A synchronous circuit⟯ is a circuit where the changes are synchronized by a clock signal. processors are (made of) synchronous circuits
 DDR  Double data rate
-{{c1::DDR (double data rate)}} is the technology that activates the circuit. both on the rising and the falling edge of the clock signal
+⟮c1;DDR (double data rate)⟯ is the technology that activates the circuit. both on the rising and the falling edge of the clock signal

 ### chipset